Fractional CRO & GTM Strategy — Retention. Growth. Structure.

 What I've learned about how revenue actually breaks

-What happens when I'm in your business
+What happens when Referb is in your business

-What I almost always find underneath the tension is not a strategy problem.
+What we almost always find underneath the tension is not a strategy problem.
 It's a communication and infrastructure problem.
 No shared process.
 No written handoffs.
 No agreed-upon definitions of who owns what.
 Just people who are smart and well-intentioned operating in a system that was never built to scale what they're trying to scale.

 What I want every client to walk away knowing is that this problem is not unique to them.
 It's not a sign that they built something broken.
-It's almost always fixable — with communication, planning, real listening, and implementation that happens over time with the right guidance.
+It's almost always fixable with communication, planning, real listening, and implementation that happens over time with the right guidance.
 That's not a consolation.
 That's the actual diagnosis.
 And it's the reason this work is worth doing.

 Outside the work